 Please click on photos above for more information about how to obtain BabyBIG®, consultation for suspected infant botulism, and laboratory testing in California.

-Also visit our infant botulism main page for in-depth information.
+infant botulism main page for in-depth information.

 What is infant botulism?
 Infant botulism is an orphan ("rare") disease that affects infants under 1 year of age.
 First recognized in 1976, infant botulism occurs globally and is the most common form of human botulism in the United States.

 BabyBIG®, Botulism Immune Globulin Intravenous (Human) (BIG-IV) is an orphan drug that consists of human-derived anti-botulism toxin antibodies that is approved by the U.S. Food and Drug Administration for the treatment of infant botulism type A and type B.